Christopher Pike (Star Trek): Star Trek: Discovery

 Prior to appearing on Star Trek: Discovery as a main character, Pike is referenced twice in the show's first season.
 The episode "Choose Your Pain" has Pike listed on the Starfleet Database as one of Starfleet's most decorated Captains as of 2256.
-(Also included in the list are Jonathan Archer, Matt Decker, Philippa Georgiou, and Robert April.)
+(Also included in the list are Jonathan Archer, Matt Decker, Philippa Georgiou and Robert April.)
 The season finale "Will You Take My Hand?" shows the Enterprise on-screen, with Pike sending a distress call to the Discovery.
 Anson Mount being cast as Captain Pike for the second season was announced on April 9, 2018.

 Captain Christopher Pike was introduced to Star Trek: Discovery in the second-season premiere, "Brother", which first aired in the U.S. on January 17, 2019.
 Set in the years 2257–2258, the season-long story arc involves Pike assuming temporary command of the USS Discovery while the Enterprise is disabled, in order to investigate the mysterious "red signals" – temporal anomalies appearing throughout space that have some connection to the apparent breakdown and disappearance of Spock.
 The planet Talos IV reappears in the episode "If Memory Serves", which also has Pike and Vina once again making mental contact.
 In the episode "Through the Valley of Shadows", Pike receives a premonition of his own future including his injury and disfigurement.
-Pike departs the show in the season finale "Such Sweet Sorrow, Part 2", first aired 18 April 2019, which shows him resuming command of the Enterprise.
+He is forced to choose between taking a time crystal from Boreth which would solve the red signal crisis at the cost of his disability in the future or risking the fate of the galaxy.
+He chooses to remain loyal to Starfleet ideals and accept his future injuries.
+Pike departs the show in the season finale "Such Sweet Sorrow, Part 2", first aired 18 April 2019, which shows him relinquishing command of the USS Discovery to Saru, who solves the crisis by taking the ship 930 years into the future.
+Pike reunites with Spock and chooses to resume command of the Enterprise, knowing his future but enjoying the present.